 Winter Recreation – Snowshoeing is available at most of the parks if the snow coverage is good.

-- Lookout Mountain – various overlooks, a park at the top and Buffalo Bill Museum
+Lookout Mountain – various overlooks, mid way up Windy Saddle Park, a park at the top called Lookout Mountain Park and Buffalo Bill Museum

 From downtown Golden, take 19th St west to the mountains edge.
-It turns into Lookout Mountain Rd and begins the climb.
+It turns into Lookout Mountain Road and begins the climb.
 Then follow signs to stay on the byway.

 Season: Year round